 Suddenly, the Washington Post was talking about – gasp! – hit singles.
-They'd even been spotted – gasp, again! – on TV, despite the fact that Jerry Garcia had once described it "just the wrong form for the Grateful Dead.
+They'd even been spotted – gasp, again! – on TV, even though Jerry Garcia had once described it as "just the wrong form for the Grateful Dead.
 I mean, it's about enough time for us to tune up.
 Also, television is kinda of reductive.
 The band playing on television seems reduced.
 It doesn't come through."

 Yet, there they were, appearing on Saturday Night Live the week Shakedown Street was released, playing two songs from the new album and the classic "Casey Jones."
 It was all a long, strange distance from the lysergic haze of the '60s.
 But was Shakedown Street really "disco Dead"?

 Beyond the radio-ready title track, the answer is: not really.
 Elsewhere, they were certainly more sophisticated but often no less rootsy.
 That again was not entirely unexpected, since the Grateful Dead had now been paired with producer Lowell George of Little Feat.
 "We chose Lowell George because we wanted someone who understood band mechanics," Garcia said in Garcia: An American Life.

 Little Feat's Lowell George Basically Joins the Band

 George had overseen his own group's transformation from an oddball post-Frank Zappa hybrid group to subtler R&B-flecked roots rockers.
 He had a similar musical impact on Shakedown Street, giving the LP an underrated complexity.